 - Read up about the company beforehand and see if they have a CSR (Corporate Social Responsibility) policy which they use for social and community good.
 Relate your request to this and it will show that you have really done your research and this is more likely to get a response.
 Including a sentence referencing their policy/projects they have supported/how much money they have committed to community development and why you admire this would be enough.

 - Jump on current trends in the news to raise awareness about the specificity of the placement and why they should support you over anyone else or a charity cause.
 Our placements are a pretty unique volunteering experience and mental health awareness and support is currently a topical news item in the UK and globally.
 Campaigns such as the recent Equality for Mental Health campaign which was backed by over 200 celebrities gained attention in the news.
 Directing companies towards this will emphasise that your trip and what you will be doing is part of an important broader cause.

 - Emphasise the power of positive PR.
 Remember that the company themselves want to gain something from supporting your trip – usually this will be positive attention in the media/social media that makes their brand or company look inclusive.
 Emphasise they will contribute to an important community and social development as well as giving you a fantastic opportunity to gain crucial hands-on work experience.

 - Offer them something in return.
-You could write a regular blog on your experience, write them a letter once you return about all the amazing things you have learned, how the experience has helped you in your career goals and how their support has made a big difference to your being able to go out to Sri Lanka or Bali.
+You could write a regular blog on your experience, write them a letter once you return about all the amazing things you have learned, how the experience has helped you in your career goals and how their support has made a big difference to your being able to go out to Sri Lanka, Bali or India.
 You could also offer to do a day of bag packing or another activity in return for sponsorship.